strangerism/SEALs/README.md

 > [!TIP]
 > Honestly, the **observation** based rule it's the easier to apply.

-### CLI clear
+### CLI> clear

 ```powershell
 SEALs.ps1 -clear <sealid>
 ```

-clear up the named group list
+Wipes clean the named group list.

+If you think you made a mistake, use clear and start over.

 ## Generation

-While SEALs templating is limited to create blank configs or single mod configs with generation you can generate configs from the entire modlist content.
+While SEALs templating is limited to create blank configs or single mod configs, with generation you can generate configs from the entire modlist content.

-To do this the SEALs CLI must be run while the MO2 VFS is running at the same time.
+To do this, the SEALs CLI must be run while the MO2's profile VFS is running at the same time.
 This it's done by creating SEALs CLI executable in MO2.

 ![seals_exe_mo2](doc/images/seals_exe_mo2.png)

 ### Prefab config modules for generation

-**SEALs** ships with two prefab config modules that can be used with modlist
+**SEALs** ships with two prefab config modules that can be used with modlist.

-- **SEALs Config - GAMMA**: a prefab config for the **GAMMA** modlist, with this config when populated, will tag all the guns with the GAMMA icon
+- **SEALs Config - GAMMA**: a prefab config for the **GAMMA** modlist, with this config when populated, **SEALs** will tag all the guns with the GAMMA icon.

-- **SEALs Config - 3DSS**: a prefab config for **3DSS** mod, with this config when populated, will tag all the guns with the 3DSS icon
+- **SEALs Config - 3DSS**: a prefab config for **3DSS** mod, with this config when populated, **SEALs** will tag all the guns with the 3DSS icon.

 Both are empty and need to be compiled with data from the modlist.
-Here's how to configure CLI in MO2 to generate data for them
+Let's look how to configure CLI in MO2 to generate data for them.

 ### CLI GAMMA generation

-To use **CLI** to generate such group list you pass the name `gamma` alongside with the `update|generate` switches
+To use **CLI** to generate such group list you pass the name `gamma` alongside with the `update|generate` switches.

 e.g.